WuerthPhoenix/tornado/src/tornado/webhook_collector/doc/README.md

 ## Configuration

-The executable configuration is based partially on configuration files and partially on command line parameters.
+The executable configuration is based partially on configuration files, and partially on command line parameters.

 The available startup parameters are:
 - __config-dir__:  The filesystem folder from which the collector configuration is read.